tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 *  After constructing training samples, click "Next" to proceed.

    Around 400 samples are constructed here.
-   Sample numbers of :training1:`No Cells`, :training2:`One Cell`, and :training3:`Two Cells` approximately reflect the accuracy of segmentation.
+   The sample numbers of :training1:`No Cells`, :training2:`One Cell`, and :training3:`Two Cells` approximately reflect the accuracy of segmentation.
    Most mitosis events (:training4:`Before M` and :training5:`After M`) are trained.
 No :training6:`Apoptosis` events are trained, as cell apoptosis is rare in the movie.
    These samples cover the broad spectra of cell morphology, brightness, and behaviors.